Alan Shalleck: Personal life

+Murder

+On the evening of February 5, 2006, Shalleck, 76, was the victim of a robbery/homicide at his residence.
+His killing occurred five days before the release of a Curious George feature film.
+His two killers were tracked down using Shalleck's phone records, and they confessed to the crime.
+Local media reported that the men had come to Shalleck's home after responding to a personal ad he placed in a gay magazine, and proceeded to beat and stab him to death, as well as ransack his home for valuables.
+They then hid his body outside the house, which was discovered by maintenance workers on February 7.

-On October 19, 2007, one of Shalleck's murderers, 31-year-old Rex Ditto, was sentenced to life in prison and is not eligible for parole.
+On October 19, 2007, one of his murderers, 31-year-old Rex Ditto, was sentenced to life in prison and is not eligible for parole.
 Ditto's co-defendant, Vincent Puglisi, was convicted of first-degree murder and robbery with a deadly weapon on June 24, 2008.
 He was sentenced in July 2008 to life in prison and is also not eligible for parole.
+Puglisi unsuccessfully appealed his conviction to the Supreme Court of Florida in 2013.